bkvam/htmlfilter/README.md

 <h1>@{name}</h1>
 ```

-To reference the character's Strength and Strength modifier you would use"
+To reference the character's Strength and Strength modifier you would use:

 ```html
 <td align="center">@{str}<br>(@{sign(strMod)})</td>